Cryhelyxx/python-spider/README.md

 python-spider
 =============

-These are some the web crawler and some python practice written in Python by Cryhelyxx.
+These are some the web crawler and some python practice written in Python by zhuxiongxian.

 ##关于我